ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 ## PS: Two words on how GitHub handled the upgrade
-It's all over now, bugs are fixed and URLs are working, but I can't help but think that GitHub could've done a better job here and let his clients know that Jekyll is getting updated and it's likely to cause problems.
+It's all over now, bugs are fixed and URLs are working, but I can't help but think that GitHub could've done a better job here and let its clients know that Jekyll is getting updated and it's likely to cause problems.

 I received no emails from them and only found out about this upgrade when shit hit the fan and my site began to lose traffic.
 Seriously, guys @ GitHub, you could've sent us all an email or two, is that too much to ask?

-Frankly, I am still disappointed with this lack of service and forethought.
+Frankly, I am still disappointed with the lack of service and forethought.

 [1]:/img/jekyll/drop.png
 [2]:https://www.google.com/webmasters/tools/